OUR ILLINOIS CLAIMS ADJUSTER & ATTORNEY ANSWERS YOUR QUESTIONS

 A: No. If we did we would become a representative of the insurance company and no longer represent you exclusively and independently.

-Q: If I Have A Problem Or A Complaint Concerning A Claims Adjuster Or An Insurance Company, What Should I Do?
+Q: If I Have A Problem Or A Complaint Concerning An Illinois Claims Adjuster Or An Insurance Company, What Should I Do?

 A: The State of Illinois makes sure that professionals are licensed.
 These include but are not limited to insurance companies, brokers, agents and public adjusters.
 If you feel that one of these professionals has failed to act properly, has violated your contract with them, or you have simply found out that you were defrauded into signing a contract you should contact your States department of insurance.
 See our blog on that subject matter.
 We urge you to contact your state insurance department in writing, setting forth the nature of your complaint.
 Of course you can contact us to review what has occurred and give you further guidance.